BirchM93/Project/README.md

 1. [Font Awesome:](https://fontawesome.com/icons?d=gallery)
     - Font Awesome was used to add icons for UX purposes.
 1. [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from Git.
+    - GitHub is used to store the project's code after being pushed from Git.
 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create wireframes during the design process.